Actor Bijou Phillips files for divorce from Danny Masterson after rape convictions

 Phillips, a 43-year-old actor, filed a petition in Santa Barbara Superior Court on Monday to end her nearly 12-year marriage to the 47-year-old Masterson, according to the court's website.
 The couple has a 9-year-old daughter.
 No further details were immediately available.

-An attorney for Phillips did not respond to emails, and a representative for Masterson declined comment.
-Masterson maintains his innocence and his attorneys have said they plan to appeal, contending there were problems with evidence and constitutional issues with his conviction.
+An attorney for Phillips did not respond to emails, and a representative for Masterson declined to comment.
+Masterson, who was raised on Long Island, maintains his innocence and his attorneys have said they plan to appeal, contending there were problems with evidence and constitutional issues with his conviction.

 Phillips sat with other Masterson family members in court throughout two long trials, the first of which ended in a mistrial, the second of which ended in a conviction on two of three rape counts from 2003.